GitLudmila/LearnAndCode/README.md

 # LearnAndCode
-### This repository will consist of tasks from different sources and solutions to these same tasks.
+### This repository will consist of tasks from different sources and solutions to these same tasks, like a little archive.
 At this moment, this repository uses as __source__:
   - Codewars